 Eugene worked as a day laborer, likely at the Braddock Works of United States Steel.
 In 1900, when the federal census was taken, they resided at Braddock, on Mills Street.

 Eugene's fate is unknown, and the marriage ended by 1912.
+He may have married again and produced a daughter, Anna Growley, who lived in adulthood in Akron, OH.

 On Oct.
 2, 1912, when Alice was age 41, she gave birth to her daughter Phyllis Irene.
 The baby's father was identified in official state documents as "John Gabb," also spelled "Gable."
 No evidence is known to show that Alice and John Gable were married.